 High-risk commands that cannot be disabled

-The following commands cannot be disabled: MIGRATE, RESTORE-ASKING, SHUTDOWN, LASTSAVE, SAVE, BGREWRITEAOF, REPLICAOF, BGSAVE, PFDEBUG, PFSELFTEST, SLAVEOF, ACL, MODULE, and DEBUG.
+The following commands cannot be disabled: CONFIG, MIGRATE, RESTORE-ASKING, LASTSAVE, BGREWRITEAOF, REPLICAOF, BGSAVE, PFDEBUG, PFSELFTEST, SLAVEOF, ACL-related commands, MODULE-related commands, and DEBUG-related commands.

 Related API operations